omines/oauth2-gitlab/README.md

 ## Credits

-This code is a fork from the [official Github provider](https://github.com/thephpleague/oauth2-github) adapted for Gitlab use, so many credits go to [Steven Maguire](https://github.com/stevenmaguire).
+This code is a modified fork from the [official Github provider](https://github.com/thephpleague/oauth2-github) adapted for Gitlab use, so many credits go to [Steven Maguire](https://github.com/stevenmaguire).

 ## Legal